 Information On the Makgadikgadi Pans

 Once an ancient great lake in central Botswana and now a dried up lunar expanse, the Makgadikgadi Pans fill with water just once a year when the rains fall, attracting a plethora of game and birdlife to this region of Botswana.
-During the day, the dusty Makgadikgadi, with whirlwinds skirting across a seemingly endless desert, offers the best way to come face to face with true isolation.
+During the day, the dusty Makgadikgadi salt flats, with whirlwinds skirting across a seemingly endless desert, offers the best way to come face to face with true isolation.

 The Makgadikgadi flood between January and March, if it rains enough.
-This causes grasses to burst into life, flamingos to arrive by their thousands to nest, and a great migration of countless zebra and wildebeest to arrive.
+This causes grasses to burst into life, flamingos and water birds to arrive by their thousands to nest, and a great migration of countless zebra and wildebeest to arrive.
 When this happens, it is one of Africa's great wildlife spectacles.
 Unfortunately, this huge water spectacle becomes practically inaccessible by road at this time, but anyone fortunate enough to fly over the area during the wet season sees a water wonderland of incredible scenic beauty.